Clarence 13X: Founding the Five Percenters

-Early members of the group often proselytized on street corners for hours, and Clarence 13X's assistants led classes about the group's teachings, strictly enforcing study habits.
-He instructed his followers to memorize his teachings on the significance of numbers and letters.
+Early members of the group often proselytized on street corners for hours.
+Clarence 13X's assistants led classes about the group's teachings, strictly enforcing study habits.
+He instructed his followers to memorize his teachings about the significance of numbers and letters.
 Once they did so, they were said to gain an understanding of profound truths.
 These lessons were taught in a form that resembled catechisms.
 Rather than hold services in mosques, they gathered for monthly meetings known as parliaments, which were often held outdoors.
 Attendees were given wide freedom to speak in a system that Ted Swedenburg of the University of Arkansas has compared to Quaker meetings.

 Clarence 13X's group was initially known as the "Suns of Almighty God Allah" or the "Blood Brothers".
 After Malcolm X's death, the group became known as the "Five Percenters" or the "Five Percent Nation".
-The name was drawn from the NOI's claim to be the five percent of the black community who knew and promoted the truth about God; Clarence 13X considered his movement to be the five percent of the NOI that still held to truth and integrity.
+The name was drawn from the NOI's claim to be the five percent of the black community who knew and promoted the truth about God.
+Clarence 13X considered his movement to be the five percent of the NOI that still held to truth and integrity.
 The other 95 percent were said to be unaware of the truth or corrupt.

 Clarence 13X assembled an inner circle of assistants, nine of whom are referred to by Five Percenters as the "First Born": they are said to embody his attributes.
 The assistants were assigned to spread the group's teachings to younger people, many of whom took African names, including some from non-Islamic societies.
-Clarence 13X taught Afrocentrism to his disciples and often wore a dashiki; male Five Percenters members frequently wore tasseled kufis, and female members wore colorful African head wraps.
-Some Five Percenters supported themselves via drug dealing and petty theft; others intentionally committed minor legal infractions, hoping to proselytize to others who had been arrested.
+Clarence 13X taught Afrocentrism to his disciples and often wore a dashiki.
+Male Five Percenters members frequently wore tasseled kufis, and female members wore colorful African head wraps.
+Some Five Percenters supported themselves via drug dealing and petty theft.
+Others intentionally committed minor legal infractions, hoping to proselytize to others who had been arrested.